devskarim/first-bot/readme.md

 THIS IS HOMEWORK BOT

-TOKEN="8269613922:AAHSOSAdE8p-cGRw4JkqPqHeSslZC09wACA"
-add this token to .env file
+place your token to .env file and run bot

-bot username  = @fn33_robot

 add this and just run then see magic